 As a doctoral candidate at UC San Diego he recently curated his experimental solo show 'Night and Day' in 2022 and recorded SEG, a new work by Sang Song which reflects on the human condition in isolation, resonating with issues introduced by the COVID-19 pandemic (2020).

-Berk's mentors include James DeSano, Per Brevig, Allen Barnhill, Robin Eubanks, Uwe Dierksen, and Stephanie Richards.
+Berk's mentors include James DeSano, Per Brevig, Allen Barnhill, Robin Eubanks, Uwe Dierksen, and Roger Reynolds.
 He is a graduate of Oberlin Conservatory, Rice University, Frankfurt University of Music, and has been a finalist and honorably mentioned in numerous international trombone competitions, including the Robert Marsteller Competition and Lewis Van Haney Philharmonic Prize.

 You can keep updated/see events via fb.me/berkschneidermusic